Last updated: 01.02.2019

 VPN Unlimited comes in with six pricing tiers that include $9.99 monthly, $18.99 for 3 months, $59.99 yearly, $2.78/month and a 5-year plan of 119.40 with a 7-day money-back guarantee.

 Both VPNs offer 5 simultaneous connections.
 But on average, VPN Unlimited stands out for being the cheaper and more convenient plan when it comes to pricing.
-They also accept payments through similar methods, such as credit cards, cryptocurrency and PayPal.
+They also accept payments through similar methods, such as credit cards, cryptocurrencies, and PayPal.

 VPN Unlimited vs PureVPN: the verdict